armelf/Financial-Algorithms/README.md

 ## Technical Indicators

 Strategies you will find here are based on technical analysis. **Technical analysis** is a set of means of examining and predicting price movements in the financial markets, by using historical price charts and market statistics.
-Thus, those who believe in it suppose that historical data contains relevan information to predict the future, or that historical patterns wil repeat.
+Thus, those who believe in it suppose that historical data contains relevant information to predict the future, or that historical patterns wil repeat.
 We test several technical indicators to predict the SPY, which is the S&P500 ETF.
 Our technical indicators strategies are located in the folder https://github.com/armelf/Financial-Algorithms/tree/main/Equity/Technical%20Indicators

 ### Technical Indicators Library